The Korgis

 The Korgis are an English pop band known mainly for their hit single "Everybody's Got to Learn Sometime" in 1980.
-The band was originally composed of singer/guitarist/keyboardist Andy Davis (born Andrew Cresswell-Davis 10 August 1949) and singer/bassist James Warren (born 25 August 1951), both former members of 1970s band Stackridge, along with violinist Stuart Gordon and keyboardist Phil Harrison.
+The band was originally composed of singer/guitarist/keyboardist Andy Davis (born Andrew Cresswell-Davis 10 August 1949) and singer/bassist James Warren (born 25 August 1951), both former members of 1970s band Stackridge.

 Career

+The Korgis formed in 1978 when singer/guitarist/keyboardist Andy Davis and singer/bassist James Warren began writing songs and recording demos together.
+They had known each other since the late 1960s and were both members of Stackridge from their formation in 1969.
+Warren left the band in 1973 and Davis remained with them until their split in 1976.
+After his departure from Stackridge, Warren took a break from the music industry before beginning to write songs again in 1977.

+In 1978, Warren sent Davis a demo tape of his own songs, along with a note inviting Davis to Bath so that they could work together in the recording studio.
+Davis liked the songs and agreed to form a new musical partnership with Warren, with the aim of writing commercial, radio-friendly material.
+The duo wrote a number of songs together and began recording demos at Crescent Studios, which David Lord established in his top-floor flat in Camden Crescent.
+They subsequently decided to record their eponymous debut album between 1978 and 1979 at Crescent Studios.

-The Korgis released their first single "Young 'n' Russian" in February 1979 on the label Rialto Records, owned by their managers Nick Heath and Tim Heath.
-Joined briefly by drummer Bill Birks; their next single "If I Had You," was released soon after and moved up to number 13 on the UK Singles Chart, featuring on Top of the Pops and prompting the release of an eponymous debut album, The Korgis, in July 1979.
+The duo released their first single "Young 'n' Russian" in February 1979 on the label Rialto Records, owned by their managers Nick Heath and Tim Heath.
+Their next single, "If I Had You," was released in May 1979 and moved up to number 13 on the UK Singles Chart, followed by the release of their debut album in July 1979.
+The follow-up singles, a re-release of "Young 'n' Russian" in October 1979 and "I Just Can't Help It" in January 1980, failed to chart.

-The follow-up singles a re-release of "Young 'n' Russian" and "I Just Can't Help It" failed to chart.
-However the next single, from their second album Dumb Waiters (1980) was "Everybody's Got to Learn Sometime" (1980), a number one hit in three countries, France, Spain and Switzerland, peaking at number 5 in the UK, 18 in the US and 11 in Australia.
-It was also a top ten in Belgium, the Netherlands and Italy.
-The album reached number 40 in the UK in 1980 and was followed by the singles "If It's Alright with You Baby" and "Rovers Return".
+The Korgis expanded to a four-piece line-up with the joining of Phil Harrison (keyboards, percussion) and Stuart Gordon (acoustic guitar, violin), and quickly began working on their second album, Dumb Waiters, with producer David Lord.
+As the album neared completion, Davis departed the band to pursue other musical ventures; he went on to join Slow Twitch Fibres.
+The lead single, "Everybody's Got to Learn Sometime", was released in April 1980 and achieved international success, becoming a number one hit in three countries, France, Spain and Switzerland.
+It peaked at number 5 in the UK, 18 in the US and 11 in Australia, and was also a top ten in Belgium, the Netherlands and Italy.
+The release of Dumb Waiters followed in July 1980, reaching number 40 in the UK.
+The album spawned three further singles, "If It's Alright with You Baby", "Dumb Waiters" and "Rovers Return".